H y p n o t h e r a p y

 'Hypno' is derived from the greek word 'Hupnos', meaning 'Sleep'.

 A large number of the population have an incorrect understanding of hypnosis.
-We're not taking stage hypnosis here.
+We're not talking stage hypnosis here, we're talking Hypnotherapy.

 Hypnosis happens in your everyday life.
 These are called 'hypnoidal states' and they happen many times a day.